prasann/spellmaster-quiz/src/prd.md

 - **Scalability Needs**: Potential to add more vocabulary or difficulty levels
 - **Testing Focus**: Test with actual children to validate engagement and difficulty
 - **Critical Questions**: What word length and complexity is appropriate for the target age?
+- **Bug Fixes**:
-- **Bug Fixes**: Fixed comparison logic in Partial Spelling Mode to correctly validate user input against the full word
+  - Fixed comparison logic in Partial Spelling Mode to correctly validate user input against the full word
+  - Improved UI clarity by adding visual connectors between partial word display and input field
+  - Enhanced input field with visual cues to make it more obvious where to type answers
+  - Added directional guidance with arrow indicators and prominent instruction labels

 ## Reflection
 - This approach uniquely combines audio and visual learning modalities with contextual hints, catering to different learning styles.